BOYS & GIRLS CLUBS ... a Movement

 In 1888, the first Colorado Club was founded in Colorado Springs.
 A century later, we have 17 Club organizations that serve 34 communities at 64 club sites.
 Our Clubs work every day to provide safe, positive places staffed with youth development professionals, who mentor and teach the youth they serve.

 At the Clubs, members are involved in educational and fun youth-development programs that give each child a sense of competence, power to influence decisions, usefulness and belonging – all qualities that will help them make the most of their lives and become the leaders of today and tomorrow.

 Young people think of their Club not as a building or a program but as a sanctuary: "A Place Where They Can Become."
 Our Clubs are one of the few places they can go in life where they feel truly welcomed, cared for, safe, accepted, and included.
 It is a place where they willingly receive and openly seek guidance from adults who care.

-Boys & Girls Clubs provide comprehensive, facilities-based, youth development activities in five core programs: Character & Leadership Development, Education & Career Development, Health & Life Skills, The Arts, and Sports, Fitness & Recreation.
-Not just after school hangouts, the Clubs are unique youth development facilities dedicated to providing young people with the tools they need to overcome many of the obstacles that are present in their community.
+A high-quality Club Experience drives positive outcomes for members.
+At Boys & Girls Clubs we provide comprehensive, facilities-based, youth development activities in five core programs: Character & Leadership, Career Development, Education, Health & Wellness, The Arts, and Sports & Recreation.
+Clubs are not just after school and summer hangouts, the Clubs use positive youth development techniques in facilities dedicated to providing young people with the tools they need to overcome many of the obstacles that are present in their community and lives.